jeremy21212121/jeremypoole_ca/content/posts/windows_keyboard_shortcuts_on_linux.md

   </figcaption>
 </figure>

+## Note from 2024

+I found out about the compose key at some point and switched to that, but this is still a fun silly hack.

 ## Preramble

 I switched to Linux back in 2007.
 I hated XP, so I dual-booted Ubuntu.
 Then I corrupted my Windows partition and the rest is history.

-But even before that, I entered French immersion in middle school.
-We learned to type French on English keyboards on Windows, which has a handy keyboard shortcut for typing these characters: Hold "Alt" and type the 4 digit character code.
+But even before that, in school we learned to type French on English keyboards on Windows.
+It has a handy keyboard shortcut for typing these characters: Hold "Alt" and type the 4 digit character code.
 For example, to type "è" one would hold "Alt" and type 0,2,3,2 on the number pad.
 These numbers correspond to the unicode character value.
 232 == 0xe8 == è

 <figure class="blog-figure">
   <img src="/images/accents.png" alt="Table of accented characters and their codes"/>